I-rem/Boot2root/writeup1.md

 Turn left 1 degree
 Turn left 90 degrees
 ```
-Appearantly [turtle](https://robertvandeneynde.be/parascolaire/turtle.en.html) is a somewhat famous python library.
+Appearantly [turtle](https://robertvandeneynde.be/parascolaire/turtle.en.html) is a somewhat famous python module.

 Here is a little example of its usage.